dillonpan/riot-tft-api/README.md

 3. Use each Match ID to pull details of the match to analyze and find our team trait for each game.

 # Using the Summoner's Name to Pull the PUUID:
-So the first thing we need to do is import the "requests" package and provide some information, specifically our generated API key and our Summoner's name (both being hidden for security):
+The first thing we need to do is import the "requests" package and provide some information, specifically our generated API key and our Summoner's name (both being hidden for security):

 ```python
 import requests